librepup/geex/README.md

 # Usage
 ## Setup
-Clone this repository via `git clone https://github.com/nixpup/geex`, enter the cloned directory (`cd geex`), then run the mover script (`geex.sh`), or move the files to their respective destinations manually:
+Clone this repository via `git clone https://github.com/nixpup/geex`, enter the cloned directory (`cd geex`), then run the mover and installer script (`geex.sh`), or move the files to their respective destinations manually:
-### Mover
+### Mover and Installer
  - `chmod a+x ./geex.sh`
- - `./geexMover.sh`
+ - `./geex.sh -h`

+The installer allows you to pick from 4 pre-made system configurations, and tweak them to your liking.
+For example by defining which services to use, which desktops to install, and setting up your bootloader and filesystems.
+The installer also automatically formats your drive according to your setup (with permission only, of course).

-**Tip**: A full graphical (TUI - Terminal User Interface) and textual installer for the `geex.sh` script is in the works, you can test the installer functionality by running `GEEX_DEBUG=1 ./geex.sh -i` (omit `GEEX_DEBUG=1` if you want the installer to *actually* move, configure, and install files - Debug Mode only pretends to work for testing purposes).
+**Tip**: A full graphical (TUI - Terminal User Interface) and textual installer for the `geex.sh` script is in the works, and, mostly functional (State: **19.2.26@22:14**).
+You can test the installer functionality by running `GEEX_DEBUG=1 ./geex.sh -i` or `./geex.sh d i` (omit `GEEX_DEBUG=1`/`d` if you want the installer to *actually* move, configure, and install files - Debug Mode only pretends to work for testing purposes).

 ### Manual
  - `cp channels.scm ~/.config/guix/channels.scm`